 The Effects of Craft Breweries Being Bought By Macro Beer Companies

 Let’s return to Goose Island.
 When Goose Island went from being independently produced to being brewed in Anheuser-Busch’s breweries, production ramped up from 50 barrel batches to 1,000 barrel batches.
-Unfortunately, converting production between a 50 barrel and 1,000 barrel system requires a lot more than simply multiplying ingredients by 20.
+Unfortunately, converting production between a 50 barrel and a 1,000 barrel system requires a lot more than simply multiplying ingredients by 20.

 However, other breweries that are technically no longer craft still retain much of their independence.
 Such is the case for Widmer Brothers.
-They still brew their beer as they have while benefiting from AB InBev’s distribution and capital.
-That said, just recently, Widmer Brothers announced that they’re going to start brewing certain beers within Anheuser-Busch breweries, much like Goose Island.
+They still brew their beer as they always have, while benefiting from AB InBev’s distribution and capital.
+That being said, just recently, Widmer Brothers announced that they’re going to start brewing certain beers within Anheuser-Busch breweries, much like Goose Island.
 Beer drinkers will once again have to decide if the larger scale production hurts quality.

 This incremental change is what makes many craft beer drinkers so suspicious of breweries that sell out.
-While they may continue making high quality beer initially, the constant appeal of higher quantity batches, larger profit margins and cheaper production all work to move once beloved craft breweries into the arms of macros.
+While they may continue making high-quality beer initially, the constant appeal of higher quantity batches, larger profit margins, and cheaper production all work to move once beloved craft breweries into the arms of macros.

 The Undercover Agents: Breweries That Never Were ‘Craft’